New council member announced at Darmstadt Town Hall meeting

-Thursday's meeting was filled with interviews as each candidate for the council spoke in front of everyone in attendance.
+Thursday's Darmstadt Town Council meeting was filled with interviews as each candidate for the council spoke in front of everyone in attendance.

 The meeting started off with 6 candidates and ended with one appointed.